kubemq-io/docs/docs/tutorials/pubsub.md

 **Use Cases**

-Events Store pattern is suitable for cases in which events are important, such as worker’s pool, chats, and inbox related applications.
+Events Store pattern is suitable for cases in which events are necessary, such as worker’s pool, chats, and inbox related applications.